 - Hire new officers, which includes filling existing officer vacancies that are no longer funded in your agency's budget.
-These positions must be in addition to your current budgeted (funded) level of sworn officer positions, and the officers must be hired on or after the official grant award start date as it appears on your agency's Award Document. - Rehire officers who had already been laid off at the time of the grant application as a result of state, local, or Bureau of Indian Affairs (BIA) budget cuts.
+The newly-hired officers MUST be military veterans.
+Under 2012 CHP, a military veteran is defined as an individual who has served on active duty at any time in the armed forces for a period of more than 180 consecutive days, any part of which occurred on or after September 11, 2001, and who has been discharged or released from active duty in the armed forces under honorable conditions.
+These positions must be in addition to your current budgeted (funded) level of sworn officer positions, and the officers must be hired on or after the official grant award start date as it appears on your agency's Award Document.
+If your agency has been awarded new hire positions, you will be required to take active and timely steps consistent with your departmental hiring policies to hire military veterans. - Rehire officers laid off by any jurisdiction as a result of state, local, or Bureau of Indian Affairs (BIA) budget cuts.
 The rehired officers must be rehired on or after the official grant award start date as it appears on your agency's Award Document.
-Documentation must be maintained showing the date(s) that the positions were laid off and rehired. - Rehire officers who were, at the time of grant application, scheduled to be laid off on a specific future date as a result of state, local, or BIA budget cuts.
+Documentation must be maintained showing the date(s) that the positions were laid off and rehired. - Rehire officers who were, at the time of grant application, scheduled to be laid off (by your jurisdiction) on a specific future date as a result of state, local, or BIA budget cuts.
 Grantees will be required to continue funding the positions with local funding until the date(s) of the scheduled lay-offs.
-The dates of the scheduled lay-offs and the number of positions affected must have been identified in the 2011 CHP application.
+The dates of the scheduled lay-offs and the number of positions affected must have been identified in the 2012 CHP application.
 In addition, documentation must be maintained detailing the dates and reason(s) for the lay-offs.
 Furthermore, agencies are required to maintain documentation that demonstrates that the scheduled lay-offs are occurring for local economic reasons unrelated to the availability of CHP grant funds.
 Such documentation may include local council meeting minutes, memoranda, notices, or orders discussing the lay-offs, budget documents ordering jurisdiction-wide budget cuts, and/or notices provided to the individual officers regarding the lay-offs.

-The allowable uses of your agency's CHP grant are specified on the CHP Financial Clearance Memorandum and Final Funding Memorandum.
-If your agency's local fiscal conditions have changed since submitting the 2011 CHP application and your agency wishes to modify its CHP grant to reprogram awarded funding into a different hiring funding category, please refer to page 13 of this manual for detailed information on requesting a post-award grant modification.
+The allowable uses of your agency's CHP grant are specified on the CHP Financial Clearance Memorandum.
+If your agency's local fiscal conditions have changed since submitting the 2012 CHP application and your agency wishes to modify its CHP grant to reprogram awarded funding into a different hiring funding category, please refer to page 11 of this manual for detailed information on requesting a post-award grant modification.